AndreaMariani-AM/test_HPC_rnaseq/README.md

 Other resources like Index/annotation in `resources` folder

-Note that this repo is synched with this [github repo](https://github.com/AndreaMariani-AM/test_HPC_rnaseq), although not some files (data, some resources and ...) ain't synched given the size.
+Note that this repo is synched with this [github repo](https://github.com/AndreaMariani-AM/test_HPC_rnaseq), although some files (data, some resources and ...) ain't synched given the size.